FalonStrada/FalonStrada/README.md

-### Hi there, and welcome to Falon Strada's Automation Portfolio
+### Welcome to Falon Strada's Automation Portfolio
 ---

 # Agility made real: Automated testing with Playwright, powered by the AI-IDE, Windsurf.